Cadbury: United Kingdom

 The confectionery business in the UK is called Cadbury (formerly Cadbury Trebor Bassett) and, as of August 2004, had eight factories and 3,000 staff in the UK.
 Mondelez also sells biscuits bearing the Cadbury brand, such as Cadbury Fingers.
 Mondelez also owns Fry's and Maynards Bassetts (created by merging Bassett's with Maynards).

 Ice cream based on Cadbury products, like 99 Flake, is made under licence by Frederick's Dairies.
 Cadbury cakes and chocolate spread are manufactured under licence by Premier Foods, but the cakes were originally part of Cadbury Foods Ltd with factories at Blackpole in Worcester and Moreton on the Wirral, with distribution depots throughout the UK.

 Other Kraft subsidiaries in the UK include Cadbury Two LLP, Cadbury UK Holdings Limited, Cadbury US Holdings Limited, Cadbury Four LLP, Cadbury Holdings Limited, and Cadbury One LLP.

 According to the environmental charity Keep Britain Tidy, Cadbury chocolate wrappers along with Walkers crisps packets and Coca-Cola cans were the three top brands that were the most common pieces of rubbish found in UK streets in 2013.
 In 2014, Cadbury Dairy Milk was ranked the best-selling chocolate bar in the UK.
 A 2018 YouGov poll saw Cadbury's Chocolate Digestives ranked the second most popular biscuit in the UK after McVitie's Chocolate Digestives.

 Ireland

-Cadbury Ireland Limited is based in Coolock in Dublin, where the headquarters of Cadbury Ireland are located, and Rathmore, County Kerry.
-Products made by Cadbury in Ireland include Cadbury Dairy Milk Range, Cadbury Twirl, Cadbury Cadbury Snacks Range Flake and Boost (formerly Moro).
-Cadbury used to produce the Time Out bar in Ireland for the European market however this production was moved to Poland.
+Cadbury Ireland Limited is based in Coolock in Dublin, where the headquarters of Cadbury Ireland are located, and in Rathmore, County Kerry.
+Products made by Cadbury in Ireland include both the Dairy Milk and Snacks ranges, Twirl, Flake and Boost (formerly Moro).
+Cadbury previously used their Irish factories to produce the Time Out bar for the European market, however this production was moved to Poland.